timm/shortr/etc/src/docs/num.md

 ```

-To understand this code, recall &pm;1 to &pm;2 sds covers 66 to 95% of the Gaussian prob.
+To understand `div`  recall &pm;1 to &pm;2 sds covers 66 to 95% of the Gaussian prob.
 In between, at &pm;1.28, we cover 90%.
 So (p90-p10)/(2*1.28) returns one sd.

 like(i:NUM, x:any) --> Return the likelihood that `x` belongs to `i`.